Donald Trump Paid Just $750 In Federal Income Taxes — Is That Even Legal?

-Nothing unites a nation like realizing we've paid more taxes than our billionaire president has.
 On Sunday, the New York Times released a report on over two decades of Trump tax returns that it had obtained.
-Though it contains a dirty laundry list of the Trump family's legally-questionable financial plays over the past two decades, one number, in particular, stood out: $750, the amount that Trump paid in federal income tax in both 2016 and 2017, the two most recent years of the returns obtained by the NYT.
+Though it contains a dirty laundry list of the Trump family's legally-questionable financial plays over the past two decades, one number, in particular, stood out: $750 USD, the amount that Trump paid in federal income tax in both 2016 and 2017, the two most recent years of the returns obtained by the NYT.

 Many people noted that this was much less than they, an ordinary non-billionaire resident of the U.S., had paid.
-A recent NerdWallet survey found that, while only 1 in 5 taxpayers expected to owe taxes this year, those who did, predicted they would pay an average of $2,667.
-For 2018 federal income taxes, the average amount an individual owed was around $2,000.
+A recent NerdWallet survey found that, while only 1 in 5 taxpayers expected to owe taxes this year, those who did, predicted they would pay an average of $2,667 USD.
+For 2018 federal income taxes, the average amount an individual owed was around $2,000 USD.

 Advertisement